Ekolle-Eya/Machine-Learning-Predictive-Models-of-CO2-Emissions/README.md

 ### Model Evaluation
 Included 4 model evaluation techniques
-1) Mean Absolute Error (MAE)
+1) Absolute Mean Absolute Error (AMAE)
 2) Mean Squared Error (MSE)
 3) Root Mean Squared Error (RMSE)
 4) R-squared (R²)

 ### Results
 The results of the predictionso of all models was examined, evaluated and compared amongst each other.
-It showed that the best performing model is Multiple Linear Regression with the lowest MSE and highest R-squared
+It showed that the best performing model is Multiple Linear Regression with the lowest MSE and highest R-squared.

 ### Recommendations
 Based on the results, I recommend implementing the Multiple Linear Regression Model for any applications related to CO2 Emmissions produced by cars.